andrew/ultimate-awesome/README.md

 - [awesome-vlp-and-efficient-transformer](https://github.com/zh-plus/awesome-vlp-and-efficient-transformer) - Vision-Language Pretraining & Efficient Transformer Papers.
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.
+- [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.
 - [awesome-roblox](https://github.com/awesome-roblox/awesome-roblox) - A curated list of awesome things related to Roblox OSS.